meghanadh05/Bitehouse/README.md

 # BiteHouse

 BiteHouse is a simple one-page React food menu project.
-It is built as a clean lab project to demonstrate core React concepts without extra features or backend setup.
+It is built as a clean leraning project to demonstrate core React concepts.

 ## Features